chainjazz/chainjazz.github.io/README.md

 Chainjazz Web

-If you reached this page, take no interest in this repository, it supposed to be viewed as a GitHub webpage on chainjazz.github.io
+If you reached this page, take no interest in this repository, it is supposed to be viewed as a GitHub webpage on chainjazz.github.io